morethan987/hugo_main/content/blog/LocalOverleaf/index.en.md

 {{< alert >}}
 If you compile now, it will most likely report an error `ᕕ( ᐛ )ᕗ`.

-This is because ShareLaTeX is missing many required packages, not a red envelope "manual dog head."
+This is because ShareLaTeX is missing many required packages🙃"
 {{< /alert >}}

 ### Installing Extension Packages